ibm-cloud-docs/codeengine/cmd_defs.md

 ### `ibmcloud ce application logs`
 {: #cli-application-logs}

 Display the logs of an application instance.
+Use the `app get` command to find the instance name.

 ```
  ibmcloud ce application logs --instance APP_INSTANCE